Tac0Dude/tangerquest-privacy/index.md

-# Politique de confidentialité – TangerQuest
+# Privacy Policy – TangerQuest

-Cette application a été développée dans le cadre d’un projet scolaire.
+This application was developed as part of a school project.

-## Collecte des données
+## Data Collection
-L’application utilise des services tiers fournis par Google Firebase (notamment l’authentification et la base de données en temps réel).
+The application uses third-party services provided by Google Firebase (including authentication and the real-time database).
-Ces services peuvent collecter des données techniques nécessaires au fonctionnement de l’application.
+These services may collect technical data necessary for the operation of the application.

-## Utilisation des données
+## Use of Data
-Les données collectées sont utilisées uniquement pour :
+The collected data is used solely for:
-- le fonctionnement de l’application
+- the operation of the application
-- les fonctionnalités prévues dans le cadre du projet scolaire
+- the features provided as part of the school project

-## Partage des données
+## Data Sharing
-Aucune donnée personnelle n’est vendue ou partagée à des fins commerciales.
+No personal data is sold or shared for commercial purposes.

-## Stockage et sécurité
+## Data Storage and Security
-Les données sont stockées via les services Firebase de Google.
+Data is stored using Google Firebase services.

-## Suppression des données
+## Data Deletion
-Pour toute demande de suppression de données, contactez : ludovic.jaccard@he-arc.ch
+For any data deletion request, please contact: ludovic.jaccard@he-arc.ch

 ## Contact
-Email : ludovic.jaccard@he-arc.ch
+Email: ludovic.jaccard@he-arc.ch